wallnerryan/vagrantspice/README.md

 <A name="Version">Version</a>
 -------
-VagrantSpice is currently in early stages of development where we under EMC CODE practices openly develop.
+VagrantSpice is currently in early stages of development under <a href="http://emccode.github.io">EMC {code}</a> standard practices focused on open development.
+The project is finishing the discovery phase with a working object model across the five clouds specified.
 Cloning from the Github repo will ensure the latest versions.

 <br>